-Study and Drug Study Design, Sample Size End Pointo Populto Regimen Demographics Duration End Points Results vs placebo freedom from pain at two hours, incidence of nausea, vomiting and headache higher with eletriptan 40 and 80 mg compared to placebo (40 and 48 vs 15%; P <0.0005 for both).
-Both eletriptan 40 and 80 mg were significantly better than placebo, based on first dose, first attack data, for freedom from pain at two hours (35 and 42 vs 7%; P <0.0001). recurrence and consistency of response Both eletriptan 40 and 80 mg demonstrated significant consistency of response, with headache relief rates at two hours on at least two of three attacks of 66 and 72%, respectively, compared to 15% with placebo (P <0.001).
-Sheftell et al 42 DB, MC, PC, N=1,334 Primary: Primary: Eletriptan 20 mg Patients >18 3 migraine attacks response at two hours for the response rates compared to placebo at two (47, 62 and 59 vs 22%) and four hours (64, 76 and 79 vs 25%).
-VS years of age with first attack Secondary eletriptan 40 mg least one typical attack of Secondary: Incidence of Two hour pain-free response rates for eletriptan 20, 40 and 80 mg were 14, 27 and 27%, respectively, compared to 4% with placebo (P <0.001). vs eletriptan 80 mg without aura every six weeks symptom relief, pain-free, Sustained pain-free response rates for eletriptan 20, 40 and 80 mg were 10, 20 and 18%, respectively, compared to 3% with placebo (P <0.001). vs free and consistency of Eletriptan had a higher consistency of intra patient response compared to placebo in two of three and three of three attacks (68 to 82% and 32 to 60% vs 16 and 8%, placebo response respectively; P value not reported).
-All eletriptan doses yielded significant functional improvement at two hours $(P < 0.001)$.
-Diener et al 43 DB, MC, PC, N=733 Primary: Primary: Eletriptan 40 mg Patients 18 to 65 24 hours response (improvement significantly greater with eletriptan compared to ergotamine tartrate/caffeine (54 and 68 vs 33%; P <0.001).
-VS years of age, with a history of trom severe or Secondary: eletriptan 80 mg migraine with or without mild or no pain) at two hours Eletriptan headache response rates at one hour were significantly greater compared to ergotamine tartrate/caffeine and placebo headache response rates
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results vs placebo freedom from pain at two hours, incidence of nausea, vomiting and headache recurrence and higher with eletriptan 40 and 80 mg compared to placebo (40 and 48 vs 15%; P&lt;0.0005 for both).
+Both eletriptan 40 and 80 mg were significantly better than placebo, based on first dose, first attack data, for freedom from pain at two hours (35 and 42 vs 7%; P&lt;0.0001).
+Both eletriptan 40 and 80 mg demonstrated significant consistency of response, consistency of response with headache relief rates at two hours on at least two of three attacks of 66 and 72%, respectively, compared to 15% with placebo ( P <0.001).
+Sheftell et al DB, MC, PC, PG, RCT N=1,334 Primary: Headache Primary: Eletriptan 20, 40 and 80 mg achieved significantly ( P <0.001) better headache Eletriptan 20 mg Patients >18 3 migraine attacks response at two hours for the response rates compared to placebo at two (47, 62 and 59 vs 22%) and four hours (64, 76 and 79 vs 25%).
+VS years of age with a history of at first attack Secondary: eletriptan 40 mg least one typical attack of Secondary: Incidence of associated Two hour pain-free response rates for eletriptan 20, 40 and 80 mg were 14, 27 and 27%, respectively, compared to 4% with placebo ( P <0.001). vs eletriptan 80 mg migraine with or without aura every six weeks symptom relief, pain-free, sustained pain- Sustained pain-free response rates for eletriptan 20, 40 and 80 mg were 10, 20 and 18%, respectively, compared to 3% with placebo ( $P$ <0.001). vs placebo free and consistency of response Eletriptan had a higher consistency of intra patient response compared to placebo in two of three and three of three attacks (68 to 82% and 32 to 60% vs 16 and 8%, respectively; $P$ value not reported). placebo response All eletriptan doses yielded significant functional improvement at two hours $(P<0.001)$ .
+Diener et al Eletriptan 40 mg DB, MC, PC, PG, RCT N=733 24 hours Primary: Headache response Primary: The proportion of patients reporting headache response at two hours was significantly greater with eletriptan compared to ergotamine tartrate/caffeine (54 vs Patients 18 to 65 years of age, (improvement from severe or and 68 vs 33%; P <0.001). eletriptan 80 mg with a history of migraine moderate to mild or no pain) Secondary: Eletriptan headache response rates at one hour were significantly greater VS with or without at two hours compared to ergotamine tartrate/caffeine and placebo headache response rates